-- For safety reasons and to prevent sheets from falling, vertical supports/restraints should always be used when plasterboard is vertically stacked. - The maximum number of 10mm and 13mm sheets that can be vertically stacked is 20 against timber framing.
-This reduces to 13 sheets maximum for 16mm and 19mm GIB Fyreline®. - ▶ To reduce the risk of toppling, the first sheet must be placed 150-180mm from the bottom plate.
+- For safety reasons and to prevent sheets from falling, vertical supports/restraints must always be used when plasterboard is vertically stacked - The maximum number of 10mm and 13mm sheets that can be vertically stacked is 20 against timber framing.
+This reduces to 13 sheets maximum for 16mm and 19mm GIB Fyreline® - To reduce the risk of toppling, the first sheet must be placed 150-180mm from the bottom plate - Winstone Wallboards does not recommend stacking sheets vertically on the short edge

 When handling plasterboard sheets, lift sheets from the stack rather than dragging them.
 This also reduces the risk of face paper damage.
 Carry sheets on edge.
 This is easier than carrying them on the flat and sheets are less likely to crack or break.

-3.4 PROTECTION FROM WEATHER
+3.5 PROTECTION FROM WEATHER